immunefi-team/Bounty_Boosts/Puffer Finance/29080 - [SC - Insight] Uninitialized uups upgradeable can lead to loss....md

 # Uninitialized uups upgradeable can lead to loss of funds

-Submitted on Wed Mar 06 2024 13:08:33 GMT-0400 (Atlantic Standard Time) by @SAAJ for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 6th 2024 at 19:08:33 UTC by @SAAJ for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #29080